kilofox/kohana/system/guide/kohana/mvc/views.md

 ## Views Within Views

 If you want to include another view within a view, there are two choices.
 By calling [View::factory] you can sandbox the included view.
-This means that you will have to provide all of the variables to the view using [View::set] or [View::bind]:
+This means that you will have to provide all the variables to the view using [View::set] or [View::bind]:

     // In your view file:

     // Only the $user variable will be available in "views/user/login.php"
     <?php echo View::factory('user/login')->bind('user', $user) ?>

-The other option is to include the view directly, which makes all of the current variables available to the included view:
+The other option is to include the view directly, which makes all the current variables available to the included view:

     // In your view file: